 Ah, Loch Leven.
-I love, love, love this loch because not only is it one of the largest near Edinburgh, it’s also a haven for wildlife and has one of the best (possibly the best) loch-side cycle routes in Scotland.
+I love this loch because not only is it one of the largest near Edinburgh, but it’s also a haven for wildlife and has one of the best (possibly the best) loch-side cycle routes in Scotland.

 Personally, I always head to RSPB Loch Leven as there’s an underpass which leads directly onto the cycle route as well as a great path that zigzags its way up into the hills to the south.